Alon-L/lines/README.md

 ### Repeat `rX`
 Repeats the upcoming operators after the repeat statement `X` times.
-If no operator is present after the repeat statement, an error wil be shown.
+If no operator is present after the repeat statement, an error will be thrown.
 ```
 ; Equivalent to writing 'a1' 3 times, or 'a3'.
 1 r3 a1